Gibbsville (TV series): Production

-In addition to a 1975 television movie written and directed by playwright Frank D. Gilroy that served as the show's pilot, thirteen episodes were produced, although only six of them aired.
+In addition to the 1975 television movie written and directed by playwright Frank D. Gilroy that served as the show's pilot, thirteen episodes were produced, although only six of them aired.

 Broadcast history

 A 90-minute television movie, John O'Hara's Gibbsville – later retitled The Turning Point of Jim Malloy and alternatively titled Gibbsville: The Turning Point of Jim Malloy – aired on NBC on April 12, 1975.
 Based on the John O'Hara semi-autobiographical story anthology The Doctor's Son, it served as the pilot for Gibbsville.
 Several delays followed in getting the weekly series on the air.
-Gibbsville finally was to have premiered at the beginning of NBC's fall 1976 season, but it encountered one last delay when it was displaced at the last minute.
+Gibbsville was finally planned to premiere at the beginning of NBC's fall 1976 season, but it encountered one last delay when it was displaced at the last minute.
 After the cancellation of the series Gemini Man, NBC reshuffled its Thursday evening lineup and added Gibbsville to the schedule in mid-November 1976.

 Gibbsville finally premiered as a weekly series on November 11, 1976 – 17 months after its pilot aired – and NBC broadcast it at 10:00 p.m. on Thursdays throughout its brief run.
 Its sixth episode was broadcast on December 30, 1976, after which NBC cancelled it.
 The remaining seven episodes never aired.